Fahmi al-Jarjawi School attack

-On 25 May 2025, the Israel Defense Forces targeted the Fahmi al-Jarjawi School in Daraj, Gaza City, killing at least 36 people and wounding 55 others, including 18 children and six women.
+On 25 May 2025, the Israel Defense Forces (IDF) targeted the Fahmi al-Jarjawi School in Daraj, Gaza City, killing at least 36 people and wounding 55 others, including 18 children and six women.
 The attack occurred in the midst of mounting international criticism of Israel's conduct in the Gaza war.
 Many children were killed, and verified video footage showed a young girl trapped in the fires caused by the bombing, trying to escape.
 Children surviving the attack suffered from severe burns.

 The Israeli military had not ordered people to evacuate the area prior to the bombing.
 Israeli claims about the targeting of militant forces in the school were without evidence and could not be verified by news organizations.

 The attack occurred in the context of the May 2025 Gaza offensive, accompanied by hundreds of bombings, sieges of hospitals, starvation, forced displacements across the territory, and bellicose threats from Israeli Prime Minister Benjamin Netanyahu.

 Background

-In response to mounting international criticism, Israeli Prime Minister Benjamin Netanyahu said that Israeli forces would increase their attacks across the Gaza strip until they controlled it completely.
+In response to mounting international criticism, Israeli Prime Minister Benjamin Netanyahu said that Israeli forces would increase their attacks across the Gaza Strip until they controlled it completely.
 The military push has accompanied a blockade of medical and food supplies.
-Al Jazeera noted strikes that hit other schools and shelters in the war; these included the killing of over 50 people at the al-Buraq school in November 2023, and of over 100 people at the al-Tabin school in August 2024.
+Al Jazeera noted strikes that hit other schools and shelters in the war; these included the killing of over 50 people at the al-Buraq School in November 2023, and of over 100 people at the al-Tabaeen School in August 2024.

-In the two days leading up to the bombing, the Israeli Military said that its air force had attacked over 200 locations in Gaza, including "terrorists, weapons depots, sniper and anti-tank positions, tunnel shafts," among others.
-Families sought refuge in the Fahmi al-Jarjawi School in the Daraj neighborhood of Gaza City from ongoing Israeli air attacks.
-According to Mahmud Bassal, spokesperson for Gaza's Civil Defense, the al-Jarjawi school was sheltering hundreds of people, most of them women and children.
+In the two days leading up to the bombing, the Israel Defense Forces (IDF) said that its air force had attacked over 200 locations in Gaza, including "terrorists, weapons depots, sniper and anti-tank positions, tunnel shafts", among others.
+Families sought refuge in the Fahmi al-Jarjawi School in the Daraj neighborhood of Gaza City from Israeli air attacks.
+According to Mahmud Bassal, spokesperson for Gaza's Civil Defense, the al-Jarjawi School was sheltering hundreds of people, most of them women and children.
 Israeli military forces did not order an evacuation of the area prior to the attack.

-The military escalation preceding the bombing of the Fahmi al-Jarjawi school is associated with Operation Gideon's Chariots, a plan by the Netanyahu government to seize control of all of Gaza.
-Military sources told The Guardian that the bombings of schools were a deliberate Israeli policy, which loosened "controls on actions targeting Hamas operatives at sites with large numbers of civilians present," including when sites might contain "only low-ranking militants."
+The military escalation preceding the bombing of the Fahmi al-Jarjawi School is associated with Operation Gideon's Chariots (Hebrew: מבצע מרכבות גדעון), a plan by the Netanyahu government to seize control of all of Gaza.
+Military sources told The Guardian that the bombings of schools were a deliberate Israeli policy, which loosened "controls on actions targeting Hamas operatives at sites with large numbers of civilians present", including when sites might contain: "only low-ranking militants".